 HRWC creates and supports many green infrastructure projects.
 We plant rain gardens in neighborhoods, educate the public on the value of green infrastructure (GI), and work with decision makers on incorporating GI into development plans.

-[Green Infrastructure (GI) is an integrated approach to land use that reduces and treats stormwater at its source to benefit the environment, economy, and societies.
-Examples of GI include rain gardens, trees, natural area conservation, bioswales (channels with plants in them), permeable (porous) pavements, rain barrels, and green roofs.]
+Green infrastructure is an integrated approach to land use that reduces and treats stormwater at its source to benefit the environment, economy, and communities.
+Examples of GI include rain gardens, trees, natural area conservation, bioswales (channels with plants and trees in them), permeable (porous) pavements, rain barrels, and green roofs.]

-We also work with local partners to remove and better manage dams.
-HRWC leads various stream and river restoration projects, such as the 2015-2016 fish habitat restoration project in Ypsilanti, and we are fixing a channelized stream in Norton Creekshed (2017-2019).
+HRWC also works with local partners to remove and better manage dams.
+We protect stream flows in other ways too.
+For example, we lead various stream and river restoration projects, such as the 2015-2016 fish habitat restoration project in Ypsilanti and restoring a section of a channelized stream in the Norton Creekshed in Wixom (2017-2019).

 How you can protect stream courses